laravel/forge-docs/1.0/sites/the-basics.md

 **PHP Version:** If you have multiple versions of PHP installed on your server, you can select which one should be used to serve the site.

+**Nginx Template**: If you have configured any [Nginx Templates](/1.0/servers/nginx-templates.html) for you server, you will have the option to select one as the site's Nginx configuration, otherwise Forge will utilise its default Nginx configuration for you new site.

 **Wildcard Sub-Domains:** This configuration setting will enable the site to respond to any subdomain under its configured root domain.

 **Website Isolation:** This configuration setting indicates whether the PHP-FPM process should run under its own user account.
 You may learn more about website isolation by consulting the [full documentation regarding this feature](/1.0/sites/user-isolation.html).